leafac/leafac.com/src/pages/understanding-the-type-of-call-cc.md

 <fieldset>
 <legend>Note</legend>

-There’s a version of Racket that is statically typed, [Typed Racket](https://docs.racket-lang.org/ts-guide/), but the type system in Typed Racket is more sophisticated than a classical Hindley–Milner type system, so the type of `call/cc` in Typed Racket is a more sophisticated as well ([see appendix](#appendix-the-type-of-callcc-in-typed-racket)).
+There’s a version of Racket that is statically typed, [Typed Racket](https://docs.racket-lang.org/ts-guide/), but the type system in Typed Racket is more sophisticated than a classical Hindley–Milner type system, so the type of `call/cc` in Typed Racket is more sophisticated as well ([see appendix](#appendix-the-type-of-callcc-in-typed-racket)).

 </fieldset>